 Walleyes are common in Otisco, Honeoye and Conesus Lakes.
 Owasco Lake still has a fairly good population that are remnants of a stocking policy over there dating back to the 1990s and early to mid-2000s.
-There are a few in Cayuga Lake but you could fish it for 20 years and never catch one.
+There are a few in Cayuga Lake but you could fish it for a lifetime and never catch one.
 Walleyes, like channel catfish and crappies, seem to draw fanatical anglers that illegally stock them in various waterways.
 Skaneateles Lake has been victim to an illegal introduction that has proven very “successful” in terms of walleyes produced naturally.
-In 2020 we caught a handful of walleyes here, ranging from around 12″ to over 21″.
+In 2021 we caught a fair number of walleyes here, ranging from 17″ to 27″ long.

 These fish are superb eating and highly sought after, which makes sense given that they are part of the perch family.
 The best fishing for them is usually at night – since they are nocturnal.
 Casting stickbaits like Rapala Husky Jerks can be very effective.